React's Three Phases: Complete Guide to Trigger, Render, and Commit

 To put it in simple words, rendering is just when React decides to call your function component.

-When a specific component’s state change, all of its direct or indirect children will re-render recursively.
-In other terms if the grandpa re-renders all of the descendant family will get re-rendered sequentially starting from the children to the grandchildren and so on.
+When a specific component’s state changes, all of its direct or indirect children will re-render recursively.
+In other words, if the grandpa re-renders, all of the descendant family will get re-rendered sequentially, starting from the children to the grandchildren and so on.

-Each component in the tree will return the JSX code, that corresponds to the UI segment that is responsible for.
+Each component in the tree will return the JSX code that corresponds to the UI segment that it is responsible for.

-So during the initial render of the component’s tree, React builds a virtual representation of the real DOM as raw Javascript objects.
+During the initial render of the component’s tree, React builds a virtual representation of the real DOM as raw JavaScript objects.

-When a given component re-renders because of a state update, the component and its descendant will re-render as we saw previously, so the JSX returned by some components may differ compared with the initial re-render
+In addition to that, when a given component re-renders because of a state update, the component and its descendants will re-render as we saw previously, so the JSX returned by some components may differ compared with the initial re-render.

 3. Commit Phase

-After the process of re-rendering during which React creates a bunch of objects representing the DOM elements and calculates many information regarding the minimal required DOM operations to get from the oldest state to the newest.
+After the process of re-rendering, during which React creates a bunch of objects representing the DOM elements and calculates a lot of information regarding the minimal required DOM operations to get from the oldest state to the newest.

 React will finally start modifying the DOM during what is called the commit phase.

-Initial rendering:: Just after rendering or calling all the components in the tree, React reads the collected information that consist of, remember, the constructed objects representing the DOM nodes.
-And then uses the DOM API to insert all the nodes inside the wrapping div whose id is equal to root.
+During the initial rendering and just after rendering all the components in the tree, React reads the virtual DOM, or the lightweight JavaScript object representation that was created during the rendering phase.
+And then uses the DOM API to insert all the nodes inside the wrapping div with the root ID.

-When re-rendering:: React will use the information collected during the rendering phase and apply a minimal number of DOM operations in order to make it match the latest rendering output.
+When it’s not an initial rendering but one that happened after a state update.
+React will use both the virtual DOM and the diffs’ information collected during the rendering phase and then apply a minimal number of DOM operations in order to make it match the latest rendering output.

-So React is smart enough to change only the DOM nodes that have been changed during the previous phase.
+React is smart enough to only change the DOM nodes that have been modified during the previous phase.

 Conclusion

-By delaying DOM operations to the commit phase and calculating the optimized number of DOM operations after re-rendering.
+By delaying DOM operations to the commit phase and calculating the optimal number of DOM operations after re-rendering.

-React manages to achieve great performance while simplifying the process of UI development by taking care of the complex stuff like DOM manipulation and providing you the user, with a simple and descriptive language that allow you to model the UI as a function of its state using React components.
+React manages to achieve great performance while simplifying the process of UI development by taking care of the complex stuff like DOM manipulation and providing you, the user, with a simple and descriptive language that allows you to model the UI as a function of its state using React components.

 UI = fn(State)